 AVT 2129 Propellers

 Removal, inspection, repair, dressing and installation of propellers.
 Propeller pitch, angle of attack and forces.
 Metal, wood and composite propellers.
 Variable pitch propellers including constant speed, reversing, feathering and ground adjustable propellers.
 Propeller systems including governors, ice control and auxiliary systems.
 Propeller storage and return to service.
 Propeller certificate data.
-Two classroom, six lab hours per week.
+One classroom, two lab hours per week.

 - Demonstrate knowledge of variable pitch propellers including constant speed, reversing and feathering propellers.
 Demonstrate inspection and repair techniques of variable pitch propellers.